 Newport Beach Spousal Support Lawyers

-California Spousal Support Laws
+Overview of California Alimony & Spousal Support Laws

 In California, spousal support works by the higher-income party in a divorce making regular payments to the lower-income party.
 The purpose of spousal support is two-fold: to minimize the economic effects of the divorce and to maintain the standard of living for the lower-earning spouse that was established during the marriage.